VerzeHxD/Discord-Bot-Docs/README.md

 # Discord Bot Docs

-Welcome to the official documentation for the **Artist Bot**.
+Welcome to the official documentation for the **Horizon Bot**.
 This documentation provides details on the privacy policy and terms of service for using the bot.

 ---